Salmon Fishing In Juneau

 If you have limited time, hire a professional guide to pick the best option on any given day, and Juneau offers dozens of excellent fishing guide services.
 For do-it-yourselfers, local professionals recommend fishing deep.
 Go at least 90 to 100 feet, and fish tide rips using whole herring.
 Look for clouds of baitfish on the depth finder.

 Big fish demand stout tackle.
-Most regulars use at least 25-pound test line for kings and 20-pound line for cohos.
-Halibut demand pool-cue-thick rods with 100-pound fishing line.
+Most regulars use at least a 25-pound test line for kings and a 20-pound line for cohos.
+Halibut demand pool-cue-thick rods with a 100-pound fishing line.

 Avid fishermen also say it's good to experiment.
 Record water temperatures, air temperature, depth, and tides when you catch a fish.
 Experiment with hoochies and bait.
 Silvers like a faster speed and herring that rolls more, while kings like a slow roll.